COFFEE MARKET IN GREECE

 The coffee market in Greece

-Coffee is the leading beverage in consumption across the Western world after water, among all—alcoholic and non-alcoholic—beverages!
-The domestic market, year after year, has been showing a significant increase in the quantity of the coffee that is consumed but also a significant improvement in the quality of coffee reaching the final consumer.
+Coffee is the leading beverage in consumption across the Western world after water, among all – alcoholic and non alcoholic – beverages!
+The domestic market, year after year, has been showing a significant increase in the quantity of the coffee that is being consumed, but also a significant improvement in the quality of coffee reaching the final consumer.
 Let’s look at some details that confirm all the above:

 • According to the World Coffee Organization, our country is ranked 17th in the world with per capita consumption of 5.4kg per year.
 Finland is first with per capita consumption of 12kg per year.